-Project Description and Location This project involves replacing a server at Township Hall to maintain the Township's
+This project involves replacing a server at Township Hall to maintain the Township's information systems network.

 To ensure information integrity and data security, it is important to ensure this technology is regularly updated.

 This project is scheduled as a future project.
 One (1) server was replaced in the 2014-15 fiscal year.